 The EQUIP Primary Health Care project set out to improve the care that people get when they go to a clinic.
 We especially wanted to improve care for people who find it hard to get good care.
 Good care means feeling respected, listened to, and getting help with things that are important to you.
-So we worked with primary health care (PHC) clinics to see where and how they can better provide equity-oriented care to their clients, particularly those experiencing marginalization.
+We worked with primary health care (PHC) clinics to see where and how they can better provide equity-oriented care to their clients, particularly those experiencing marginalization.

 Four community health clinics, two in Ontario and two in British Columbia, worked with the EQUIP Primary research team to study the impact of enhancing health care for patients experiencing health and social inequities.
 We implemented, over the course of a year, a complex, multi-component intervention that included staff education, facilitation and integrating tailored, equity-specific strategies to suit each clinic’s context.